goaround/gallery-block-lightbox/README.txt

 If you would like to have this as a default behaviour go to *yourblog.com/wp-admin/options.php* and search for *image_default_link_type*.
 Set the value to *file* and hit save.
 This will apply to all new Image & Gallery Blocks.

-= Does it work for singe images? =
+= Does it work for single images? =

 Yes!
 Just set the Link at the *Toolbar* to *Media File*